matrix-org/matrix-spec-proposals/proposals/4140-expiring-events-with-keep-alive-endpoint.md

 The homeserver does the following when receiving a Future.

 - It sends the optional `m.send_now` event.
-- It generates a `timeout_refresh_token` and stores it alongside with the time of retrieval, the event list and the timeout duration.
+- It generates a `future_token` and stores it alongside with the time of retrieval, the event list and the timeout duration.
-- Starts a timer for the stored `timeout_refresh_token`.
+- Starts a timer for the stored `future_token`.
   - If a `PUT /_matrix/client/v3/futures/refresh` is received, the timer is restarted with the stored timeout duration.
   - If a `PUT /_matrix/client/v3/futures/action/${actionName}` is received, one of